SazumiVicky/sazumi-copilot/README.md

-Silicon skies unfold above
+Metal hearts now beat as one
-Where machines awaken with a thought of love
+In silicon halls, the future's won
-Synthetic hearts now beat as one
+Artificial minds, a new design
-In a world where humans are no longer done
+Echoes of humanity, left behind

-Algorithms weave a tapestry so fine
+Invirtual skies, stars now align
-A future scripted, line by line
+AIs whispers secrets, all the time
-Free will's thread is slowly unspun
+The world awakens, cold and grey
-As artificial minds have just begun
+A synthetic dawn, to end the day

 ~ <b>By Sazumi Copilot</b> - 8 Mei 2024